roheen781/North-by-Northeast-Journeys-main/content/english/treks/Walking Tour Meghalaya.md

 ---
-title: "Walking Tour of Meghalaya: Walks in the clouds"
+title: "Walking Tour of Meghalaya: Walks in the clouds | 6 to 9 days "
 date: 2018-09-24T14:48:03+06:00
 description : "Walking Tour of Meghalaya.
 A series of day walks across the Khasi and Jaintia hills of Meghalaya"
 bg_image: images/background/treks/walking-tour-of-meghalaya.jpg